 Reptiles (Reptilia) are a class of vertebrates roughly comprising 11,570 species that live in a variety of climatic zones and terrestrial and aquatic habitats (Uetz 2021).
 They can be classified into four orders, the two largest being turtles and Squamata (scaled reptiles, which include lizards and snakes).
-Israel has 97 reptile species (Meiri et al. 2019).
-This number of species is relatively large compared to the limited area of the country.
-This diversity is due to the geographical location of Israel, which is a meeting point of three continents - Africa, Asia, and Europe - and several different zoogeographical regions (Mediterranean, Irano-Turanian, Sharo-Arebian, and Ethiopian)
+Israel has 97 reptile species (Meiri et al. 2019), a high number relative to the country’s size.
+This diversity is due to Israel’s geographical location as a meeting point between three continents (Africa, Asia, and Europe) and several different zoogeographical regions (Mediterranean, Irano-Turanian, Sharo-Arabian, and Ethiopian).

 Reptiles have two main characteristics: the keratinous scales that cover their bodies, and being poikilothermic (commonly and incorrectly termed “cold-blooded”), that is, they regulate their body heat through behavior changes over the course of the day and depending on the season.

 Reptilian species that live in shifting sands have developed adaptations to the limiting factors typical of sand dunes (lack of available water, high temperatures in the dunes’ upper layer and the unstable shifting sand substrate).
-The reptiles cope with the limited water resources by having no sweat glands, utilizing fluids from food, reducing water volume in urine, and lacking the ability to pant.
+The reptiles cope with the limited water resources by having no sweat glands, utilizing fluids from food, reducing water volume in urine, and avoiding panting.
 The keratin that makes up the scales covering their body is an insoluble protein resistant to high temperatures.
-Behavioral characteristics that help these reptiles deal with high ambient temperatures and hot ground surfaces are avoiding activity during the hot hours, hiding in burrows or being partially buried in the sand, raising their body above the sand and being active in the shade.
-Properties that help reptiles move in the unstable and shifting sand are the ability to dig into the sand while having adaptations for breathing underneath it; moving in a “sidewinding” motion on the sand (in some species of snakes; Picture 30); and increasing the surface area of their limbs and abdomen to avoid wasting energy during movement.
+Behavioral characteristics that help these reptiles deal with high ambient temperatures and hot ground surfaces include avoiding activity during the hot hours, hiding in burrows or being partially buried in the sand, raising their body above the sand, and being active in the shade.
+Burrowing in the sand and adapting to breathing in the sand, sidewinding on sandy surfaces (in some snake species, see Photo 30), and enlarging the surface area of their limbs and bellies to prevent energy waste during movement are behaviors that help reptiles move through the unstable shifting sand.